Dumi7417/FinalBook-Tracker/README.md

 ## Authors & Contributions

 This project was developed as part of a final assignment.
-Each team member contributed to different aspects, including backend logic, authentication, and database management.
+Each team member contributed to different aspects, including backend logic, authentication, database management, and frontend API interaction.

 ## License